May 5, 2016,

 Her voice, more like a melody, shimmering my heart,

 I’m heartbroken.
 I’m angry.
 I’m sad.
-And I’m devastated thinking of Hillary Clinton, wondering how would she feel …
+And I’m devastated thinking of Hillary Clinton, wondering how she feels…

 This is your very first post.
 Click the Edit link to modify or delete it, or start a new post.
 If you like, use this post to tell readers why you started this blog and what you plan to do with it.